 The MCA promotes sustainable forestry and agriculture, biodiversity protection, and local economies.
 The MCA recognizes the need to integrate people with the environment through education, extension, and outreach in order to achieve our conservation goals.

 The MCA is a Regional Conservation Partnership (RCP), which is a network of private and public organizations and municipalities that work together to develop and implement a shared, long-term conservation vision across their shared region.
-As a recognized RCP, the MCA and its members gain access to experienced peers in other organizations and gain insights about stewardship practices, wetland resource management/permitting, land protection strategies, management planning, Municipal Vulnerability Preparedness (MVP) experience, and much more.
+As a recognized RCP, the MCA and its partners gain access to experienced peers in other organizations and gain insights about stewardship practices, wetland resource management/permitting, land protection strategies, management planning, Municipal Vulnerability Preparedness (MVP) experience, and much more.

 Additionally, partners working together typically get more work done, improve the quality of their work, and qualify for additional (and often larger) funding sources.
 Any conservation organization or municipality can become a partner.